Planting Alstroemerias

 Where to plant Alstroemeria?

-Alstroemerias love the sun but also tolerate partial shade.
-A sunny exposure for at least half the day is ideal to encourage flowering.
-However, avoid excessively scorching spots, especially in regions with very hot summers.
+Alstroemerias love the sun, but also tolerate partial shade.
+A sunny exposure for at least half of the day is ideal to encourage flowering.
+However, avoid overly hot exposures, especially in regions with very hot summers.
 They prefer light, well-drained soils rich in humus.
-Heavy or clay soil may lead to root rot problems.
+Heavy or clayey soil can lead to root rot problems.
 If your soil is compact, don’t hesitate to amend it with sand and compost to improve its structure and drainage.
-Alstroemerias need the soil to be moist when in flower but dry during their winter dormancy.
-Well-drained soil in winter will ensure better survival than waterlogged conditions.
-Choose their location carefully, as once planted, alstroemerias dislike being moved!
+Alstroemerias need the soil to be moist when they are flowering, but dry when they are in dormancy during winter.
+Well-drained soil in winter will ensure better preservation than waterlogged soil.
+Choose their location carefully, as once planted, alstroemerias do not like to be moved!

-Alstroemeria, Peruvian Lily with white and yellow flowers
+Alstroemeria, Inca Lily with white and yellow flowers

 When to plant Alstroemerias?

-We recommend planting alstroemerias in spring (April-May), once the risk of frost has passed.
-This allows the plant to establish itself during the warmer months, maximising its growth before the cooler temperatures of autumn and winter arrive.
-In regions with mild winters, autumn planting (September-October) is possible.
-However, in areas with harsh winters, it’s best to wait until spring to plant your alstroemerias.
+We advise you to plant young plants of Alstroemeria in spring (April-May), as soon as there is no longer a risk of frost.
+This allows the plant to establish itself during the warm months, thereby maximising its growth before the arrival of the colder temperatures of autumn and winter.
+In regions with mild winters, planting in autumn is possible (September-October).
+However, in regions with harsh winters, it is better to wait until spring to plant your Alstroemeria.

 How to plant them?